Levantine Sea: Geography

-The Levantine Sea is bordered by Turkey in the north and north-east corner, Syria, Lebanon, Israel, and Palestine in the east, Egypt in the south, and the Aegean Sea in the northwest.
+The Levantine Sea is bordered by Turkey in the north and north-east corner, Syria, Lebanon, Palestine and Israel in the east, Egypt in the south, and the Aegean Sea in the northwest.
 Where it is used as a term its western border is amorphous, hence Mediterranean is more commonly used.
 The open western border to the next part of the Mediterranean (the Libyan Sea) is defined as a line from headland Ras al-Helal in Libya to Gavdos, south of the western half of Crete.

 The largest island in its subset of water is Cyprus.
 The greatest depth of 4384 m is found in the Pliny Trench, about 80 km south of Crete.
 The Levantine Sea covers 320,000 km2.

 The northern part of the Levantine Sea between Cyprus and Turkey can be further specified as the Cilician Sea, a term more arcane.
 Also in the north are two large bays, the Gulf of İskenderun (to the northeast) and the Gulf of Antalya (to the northwest).